Skip to main content

 As you may see from the HTML code, each of the message blocks starts with a new line.
 Therefore when adding the code for the button, you can easily understand where exactly this code should be placed.

-Don't be afraid to experiment; you can always check the Preview and restore the default settings if something goes wrong.
+Feel free to experiment; you can always check the Preview and restore the default settings if something goes wrong.

 Before one of the line starting with </div><div class the code for the button should be added to the template: